inet-framework/inet/showcases/visualizer/canvas/spectrum/doc/index.rst

 - ``signal``: display the power density of the transmitted or received signal in green (only visualizes signals at the transmitting and receiving nodes)
 - ``auto`` (default): display the transmitted/received signals in green and interfering signals/noise in red if there is an ongoing transmission or reception at the given node, otherwise display the total power density in blue (visualizes signals at every node)

-All spectrum figures, spectrograms and power density maps in the network share the scales of power density, frequency and time axes, so the visualizations can be compared.
+All spectrum figures, spectrograms, and power density maps in the network share the scales of power density, frequency, and time axes, so the visualizations can be compared.
 The scales are automatic by default, and they're determined by the signals which have been seen in the network so far.
-Therefore automatic scales can extend over time as new signals are transmitted, but they don't contract.
+Therefore, automatic scales can extend over time as new signals are transmitted, but they don't contract.

-The scales of power density, frequency and time axes can also be specified manually by a set of parameters.
+The scales of power density, frequency, and time axes can also be specified manually by a set of parameters.
 There are three parameters for each axis: a minimum and a maximum value, and a switch for auto configuration.
 For the complete list of parameters shared between the figures, see the NED documentation of :ned:`MediumVisualizerBase`.